SantiagoMunoz/CHIP-8/README.md

 # CHIP-8
-A CHIP-8 interpreter made in C
+A WIP CHIP-8 interpreter made in C